prodevsaqib/prodevsaqib/README.md

-Professional Full Stack developer with 5 year experience in PHP with its frameworks.
-Interested in PHP programming like custom PHP, Laravel, Codeigniter and WordPress.
-Currently working on WordPress and Laravel to explore more and more.
+Senior WordPress developer with 5+ years of experience in WordPress development like theme and plugin development.
+Work on custom themes and plugins as well as existing themes/plugins to modify or upgrade their functionality.
+Love to work with custom modules from scratch to prepare best product.